SCCM Run Script Deployment Step-by-Step Guide – Uninstall 7Zip without Package

 • Select the Script Language – PowerShell.

-• You can import a PowerShell script if you have one.
+• If you have a PowerShell script, you can import it.
 Otherwise, copy and paste the PowerShell command below the line.

 • Click on the Next button to continue.